Our Story

 A life-long visitor to Helena, Bill Shropshire and his family finally became full-time residents in early 2013.
 Bill began his visits in 1976, first to see family, but later to explore.
 It became a life goal to live here.
 He has worked for American Chemet Corp. since he left the trading floors of the Chicago Board of Trade in 1998.
 As Bill’s responsibilities at American Chemet increased, so did the frequency of his visits to Helena and East Helena.
 By 2013, Bill and his wife of 20 years, Audra, decided: “Hey, let’s go live there”!
 Bill and Audra have been PPLT supporters since their arrival, and are delighted they and their three kids, Ella, Maya, and Will, get to call Helena home.
 A long-time skier and cyclist, Bill’s road bike has been feeling increasingly neglected as he spends more and more time on fatter, knobbier tires.
 Bill is honored to serve on the board, noting he loves not only the trails and conservation efforts, but that Prickly Pear stays true to its motto of “connecting land and people.”

-John Tietz Board President
+John Tietz Board Member

 With PPLT Since: 2020